 Most of our CDs are automatically renewable, which means that at the end of the term the payee will receive notice from the bank that the deposit will renew for another like term.
 The new interest rate is quoted in the renewal notice.
 From that date of maturity, the owner has 10 calendar days to make any desired changes in the CD such as changing the amount, term, payee, or cashing without penalty.
 If no changes are desired, the CD will automatically renew for the same term at the new rate.

-The ownership of a CD, that is the persons who may cash or make changes in the account, is determined by the person(s) opening the account, and is written on the payee line of the CD If one name is given as payee, that one person is the owner and has control of the deposit.
-If two or more names are given, the connecting ‘and/or’ is important in determining the number of signatures required to cash or change the account.
-The first name listed as payee is asked to provide the bank a taxpayer identification number (social security number) as required by Internal Revenue Service regulations.
+The ownership of a CD, which is the person or persons who may close or make changes to the account, is determined by the person(s) opening the account, and is written on the payee line of the CD.
+Interest income is reported to the IRS under the taxpayer identification number (social security number) of the first name listed as payee.
 Payees may designate payable on death (POD) to other persons whom they wish as beneficiaries after the death of all payees.
-After the death of any payee, the CD may be cashed at anytime without an interest penalty.
+After the death of any payee, the CD may be cashed without an interest penalty.

 The loss of interest on a CD, because of cashing in prior to the maturity date, is a factor to be considered when choosing the term of the CD.
 Interest penalties are set by individual financial institutions and may vary from one institution to another.
 Owen County State Bank penalties for early withdrawal are determined by the CD term.
 CDs of one year or less are penalized with three month's interest forfeiture.
 CDs with terms longer than one year forfeit six month's interest when cashed in before the maturity date.
 It is possible to make a partial withdrawal before maturity and the interest penalty is only applicable to the amount withdrawn.